JMIBarth/tutorials/maximum_likelihood_phylogenetic_inf/README.md

 --------

-Maximum-likelihood phylogenetic inference aims to find the parameter values of an evolutionary model that maximize the likelihood of observing the dataset at hand.
+Maximum-likelihood phylogenetic inference seeks the parameter values of an evolutionary model that maximize the likelihood of the dataset.
 The model parameters include the tree topology, its branch lengths, and all parameter of the substitution model.
-As the search space is enormous when the dataset contains more than just a few taxa, heuristic algorithms are usually used to reach the maximum-likelihood combination of parameter values.
-In this activity we will again use [IQ-TREE](http://iqtree.cibiv.univie.ac.at) ([Nguyen et al. 2015](https://doi.org/10.1093/molbev/msu300)), as we did already in [Activity 3](../substitution_model_selection/README.md).
+Due to the large search space with many taxa, heuristic algorithms are used to find the optimal parameter combination.
+In this activity we will again use [IQ-TREE](http://iqtree.cibiv.univie.ac.at) ([Nguyen et al. 2015](https://doi.org/10.1093/molbev/msu300)), as in [Activity 3](../substitution_model_selection/README.md).

 --------
 </details>

 ### 4.1.1 Infer the ML tree using the TIM2+F+I+G4 substitution model

-In [Activity 3](../substitution_model_selection/README.md), we used the “Model Selection” function in IQ-TREE to find the best fit substitution model according to AIC, which was “TIM2+F+I+G4” (the “transition model” with variable base frequencies, variable transition rates, but two transversion rates that are set to be identical: AC=AT and CG=GT).
-Now, apply this model with the 12s alignment to perform a maximum-likelihood search.
+In [Activity 3](../substitution_model_selection/README.md), we selected the best-fit model “TIM2+F+I+G4” using AIC.
+Now, apply this model to the 12s alignment for a maximum-likelihood search (reminder “TIM2+F+I+G4”: transition model” with variable base frequencies and transition rates, but two transversion rates that are set to be identical: AC=AT and CG=GT).

 Go to the [IQ-TREE web server](http://iqtree.cibiv.univie.ac.at), stay at the first tab “**Tree inference**”.
 In the “**Input Data**” section, upload again the 12s alignment file ([`12s_ncbi_ed_cut_realn_filtered.fasta`](../multiple_sequence_alignment/res/12s_ncbi_ed_cut_realn_filtered.fasta)) in the “**Alignment file**” field.
 Then go to the “**Substitution Model Options**” tab.
 Because we already know the best-fit substitution mode, change the “Substitution model” from “Auto” to “TIM2” ("Auto" would repeat the model selection).
 Also check the boxes for “**Gamma [+G]**” and “**Invar.
 Sites [+I]**” and keep "4" as the number of rate categories.
 Then proceed to the “**Branch Support Analysis**”.
 Tick the “None” box for “**Bootstrap analysis**” and the “No” box for “**Single branch tests**”.
 We will do bootstrapping in [section 4.3](#bs) of this activity.
 Leave all other fields at their default, click “**submit job**”.